India is a candidate to be the ideal substitute for China in terms of foreign trade attractiveness.

 Everything stopped and, in doing so, the economy did not grow, as a result of a failed response to the health emergency.
 But Xi will never admit the mistake, to avoid negative repercussions on his image and his political conduct in the country: this situation has contributed to the driving away many foreign investors.

 The costs associated with a more inward-looking China are now clear.
-And it is clear that it seems rather unlikely that Chinese GDP will undergo exponential growth, at least in the medium term, especially since the war in Ukraine could last several years.
+And it is clear that it seems rather unlikely that China's GDP will undergo exponential growth, at least in the medium term, especially since the war in Ukraine could last several years.

 In fact, as of October 2023, Italy is the third European country for exports, behind Germany and the United Kingdom, according to a recent study by the Ministry of Foreign Affairs and International Cooperation.
 And Indian entrepreneurs and managers confirm this trend e the strong interest in Italian products: